 How to Know If a Charity Is Legitimate and Worthy of Your Support

-There are charities for everything nowadays, cancer, childhood diseases, and misfortunes of all kinds.
+There are charities for everything nowadays.
+Cancer, childhood diseases, and misfortunes of all kinds.
 The all encompassing United Way, Red Cross, disabled veterans, soup kitchens, heart transplants, and a myriad of other causes, conditions, and situations.
+A person can even set up a GoFundMe page or a Face Book page to raise money for a specific purpose.

 How does a person navigate through all the information to determine which charity or cause is doing the most good?
-Which nonprofit organization is doing the most to further their mission?
-Which charity or nonprofit organization is the best one to contribute to?
+Perhaps most importantly, which nonprofit organization is doing the most to further their mission?
+Which charity or nonprofit organization or charity is the best one to contribute to?

-I learned about raising money for various causes, and how to judge the efficiency and ethical character of a nonprofit organization in a class I took at the university I attend.
+I learned about raising money for various causes, and how to judge the efficiency and ethical character of a nonprofit organization in a class I took at the university I used to attend (University of North Texas).

 That class at the university along with working for a short time for a non-profit organization that raised all their money by phone gave me insights I had never considered before.
 What I learned is by no means comprehensive on the subject, but it is enough to help the ordinary person decide what charity or service organization they may want to contribute their resources to, whether money or time.